 If your name has changed, you need to contact the proficiency examiner who issued the original hygiene passport.

-The proficiency examiner must always be given an official certificate, which shows the change of name.
+The proficiency examiner must always be given an official certificate, which shows the change of name, e.g. an extract from the population information system or a marriage certificate.
 For example a driver’s licence, passport, Kela card etc. do not certify the name change, as these documents do not show both the old and the new name.

 1. One part of the hygiene passport (the proficiency certificate in paper format or hygiene proficiency card) is lost